saraiyash/MKTG_GA_Notebooks/README.md

 # Week 6 - Web Scraper for CSR Data
 Designed a web scraper for a CSR website and extracted records from this website

+# Week 7 - imdb-scraper
+Designed a custom IMDb scraping tool to extract information from the website

+# Week 9 - LexisNexis Downloader
+Custom article downloader from library.tamu.edu's LexisNexis repository for required search terms